YoYoGa

 Afterwards,

 group of young women."
 The heck?
-She knew!
+Such treachery!

 I

-had a good mind to quit on the spot for this treachery!
+had a good mind to quit on the spot!
 But then I

 reflected further.
 After all, doesn't Yoga teach us forgiveness and acceptance?
-With that enlightenment, I guess my
+With that enlightenment, and at least for my physical and psychological if not financial well-being, I guess I will (nama)stay in the class for further lessons.

 © ๐พ๐๐๐๐๐ ๐ฎ๐๐๐๐๐๐